Laurel vs. Misa

 Issues

-• Whether the proclamation of the Philippine Republic effected a change of sovereignty that would absolve the petitioner from prosecution for treason committed during the Commonwealth era.
+- Whether the change from the Commonwealth to the Republic of the Philippines on July 4, 1946, constituted a change of sovereignty that precludes prosecution for treason committed during the Commonwealth period.

 Ruling